chetnashah/cppwork/languageNotes.md

 Reference cannot be uninitialized, and reference cannot be made to refer/alias anything else once created. https://isocpp.org/wiki/faq/references

+Because there is no way to rebind a reference, references must always be initialized.

 An alias (an alternate name) for an object.
 The address of a reference is the actual object's address